Frequently Asked Questions

 Sourdough bread freezes very well.
 To freeze, slice the bread or leave loaf whole, then wrap tightly with aluminum foil or plastic freezer wrap, or place in heavy-duty freezer bag and freeze.
 To refresh, reheat in the oven at 400F for 10-15 minutes if thawed, or 20-30 minutes if frozen.
 Properly stored, it will maintain best quality for about 3 months, but will remain safe beyond that time.

-There are many ways to make sourdough—its versatility and variation are part of the thrill of making sourdough (besides eating it)!
+There are many ways to make sourdough — its versatility and variation are part of the thrill of making it (besides eating it)!
 Our sourdough takes anywhere from 18-24 hours from start to finish, and typically follows a process like this one:

 Preparing the starter

 There's more to say about sourdough starters than we have room for here, but essentially the starter is the source of wild yeast that is mixed into all of the dough.
 A sourdough starter (or leaven) is a mixture of flour, water, and wild yeast.
-To prepare for a bake day, we feed the starter with fresh flour and water to cultivate and strengthen it and mix enough for the number of loaves we're going to make.
+To prepare for a bake day, we feed the starter with fresh flour and water to cultivate and strengthen it.
+The amount of flour and water we add depends on the number of loaves we're going to make.

 Mixing the dough